Swagnemitee/planner/README.md

 - [ ] - Keep track of the amount of points received on a daily, weekly and monthly basis
 - [ ] - Users can check their past points and compare to their current progress

+## Significance

+This is my third webapp.
+I built this webapp because I wanted to have a planner that I can use daily.
+I searched many planners but I couldn't find one with the features that I wanted.
+That's why I wanted to create a simple webapp with a simple and intuitive UI and the features that I want.
+I use this planner daily in order to build habits and organize and plan my days.
+For this project I again decided to use React because I wanted to become more efficient at working with it.

+I also used many libraries in order to simplify my work.
+I learned how to navigate and learn completely new libraries and products.
+Such as dayjs to work with dates and lodash to work with objects and arrays.
+I feel like being able to understand new products by reading the documentation is an important skill.

+I wanted to also learn how to implement TypeScript into this project.
+I was already familiar with types thanks to Java and Having typed variables was really useful.
+Not only can I identify type related bugs before testing, but I also get better support for my IDE.
+Visual Studio Code has lots of useful tools that make developing with TypeScript easier and faster.
+I don't think I will ever use JS without TS again.

 ## Technologies Used

 * [React](https://www.npmjs.com/package/react) to build the website